 In some instances, alternate text is sufficient for an image, and assigning a long description to an image in addition to alternate text would be redundant.
 However, you may have configured Accessibility reports to check for images without long descriptions and notify you when an image does not have a long description.

 In this scenario, while you want an Accessibility report to notify you when you have an image without a long description, you do not want to be notified when you deliberately did not assign a long description to an image because assigning a both a long description and alternative text would be redundant.
 To address this issue, you can use the ImageLongDescNotReq marker to exclude an image that deliberately does not have a long description from validation when you generate Accessibility reports.
-For more information about Accessibility reports and configuring and generating Accessibility reports, see “Understanding Accessibility Reports” on page 325, “Configuring Reports” on page 327, and “Generating Reports” on page 329.
+For more information about Accessibility reports and configuring and generating Accessibility reports, see “Understanding Accessibility Reports”, “Configuring Reports”, and “Generating Reports”.

 To exclude images without long descriptions from Accessibility reports, your Stationery and template must have the ImageLongDescNotReq marker type configured.
 Your output format must also support this feature.
-For more information about output formats that support this feature, see “Features Available in Each Output Format” on page 9.
+For more information about output formats that support this feature, see “Features Available in Each Output Format”.